 Wander through this colourful neighbourhood of cobbled streets and colonial houses home to several museums of interest and the former monastery complex El Carmen.
 Make sure you have a Saturday factored into your timeframe, so you can head to this Saturday bazaar (Bazar Sabado) which showcases some of Mexico’s great handicrafts and artisans.
 Make sure to take your camera as this is area is a photographic delight!

 You can pass a peaceful afternoon being escorted around in a beautifully colourful wooden barge to the sounds of Mariachis playing traditional Mexican tunes.
-The network of waterways in Xochimilico is a fascinating insight into the lives of locals as you ply past houses and gardens of the city’s residents.
+The network of waterways in Xochimilco is a fascinating insight into the lives of locals as you ply past houses and gardens of the city’s residents.
 The equivalent to punting on the river in Oxford or Cambridge!

 Guanajuato is a colonial gem with bright coloured houses, crooked cobbled stone alleyways, strolling musicians in bright coloured dress and great historical architecture.
 It’s reachable by bus, about 4 hours from Mexico City and has been declared a UNESCO World Heritage site.

 Teotihuacan ‘a place of the gods’ is the site of Mexico’s largest ancient city.
-Another UNESCO World heritage site dating back to about 300-600 BC, this is a site you shouldn’t miss if you have some time in the city.
+Another UNESCO World Heritage site dating back to about 300-600 BC, this is a site you shouldn’t miss if you have some time in the city.
 It’s about an hour from the city by bus.

 Tepotzotlan possesses a magical energy that will recharge your batteries after the frenetic chaos that can be Mexico City.
 Head to the breath-taking geography of this sheltered and relaxed town to chill out and unwind and soothe your soul.
-Located 1.5 hours by bus ride from Mexico City.
+Located 1.5 hours by bus from Mexico City.

 Puebla is known for its food.
 World famous for its ‘mole poblano’, pecan and pine nut fudge and sweet potato based desserts, head to this delightful Baroque city of angels to seduce your palate.
 It’s about 2 hours away by bus.

 If you’d like to include Mexico City in your multi-stop ticket, we can help.
-If you’re travelling around Mexico, time your visit to the beginning of November and you can include a stay in colonial Pátzcuaro in the Western highlands in time to see the celebrations for Día de los Muertos (‘Day of the Dead’).
+If you’re travelling around Mexico, time your visit to the beginning of November and you can include a stay in colonial Pátzcuaro in the Western Highlands in time to see the celebrations for Día de los Muertos (‘Day of the Dead’).
 And any time is a good time to squeeze in a visit to the Yucatán peninsula with its beaches and Mayan sites.

 London - Sao Paolo // Iguassu Falls - Buenos Aires - Mendoza // Santiago - Lima // Bogota - San Jose // Belize - Mexico City // Cancun - London: Flights from £1,425 pp including taxes